Top 5 Ways to Ensure a Successful ERP Implementation — and How to Choose the Right Implementation Partner

 Thanks for reading!
 I welcome your suggestions for future topics and am always eager to provide insights on pressing industry issues.
 My goal is to be a trusted resource for utilities and electric cooperatives navigating today's challenges.

-Russ Hissom, CPA is a principal of Utility Accounting & Rates Specialists a firm that provides power and utility cost of service and rate studies, expert witness, and consulting services, and online/on-demand courses on accounting, rates, FERC/RUS construction accounting, financial analysis, and business process improvement services.
-Russ was a partner in a national accounting and consulting firm for 20 years.
-He works with electric investor-owned and public power utilities, electric cooperatives, broadband providers, and gas, water, and wastewater utilities.
-His goal is to share industry best practices to help your business perform effectively and efficiently and meet the challenges of the changing power and utilities industry.
+Russ Hissom, CPA is a principal at Utility Accounting & Rates Specialists, a firm providing FERC/RUS construction and work order accounting consulting, cost of service and rate studies, and online courses on accounting, cost-of-service, and FERC/RUS construction accounting.
+He works with investor-owned and public power utilities, electric cooperatives, broadband providers, and gas, wastewater, and water utilities.

-The material in this article is for informational purposes only and should not be taken as legal or accounting advice provided by Utility Accounting & Rates Specialists, LLC.
-You should seek formal advice on this topic from your accounting or legal advisor.
+The material in this article is for informational purposes only and should not be taken as legal o

 Next